shway0/Gpt/DEPENDENCIES.md

 ## Character Dependencies
 - Wei Liang's development depends on his interactions with the Warden and his transformed state
-- Yanmei's character arc depends on her integration into Wei and Ru Yun's group after being rescued from the cult
+- Yanmei's character arc depends on her integration into Wei and Ru Yun's group and her contribution of village perspective
 - Lian Hesh's moral conflict depends on witnessing Wei's actions and her return to the Wastes as an Order representative
 - Feng Zhao's antagonism depends on Wei's growing power threatening the status quo
 - Ru Yun's development depends on her study of Wei's transformation and collaboration with Scholar Zhen Min